-"Adam Levine", which seems to be a jab at pop idols in general.
+- "Adam Levine", which is not only an insult at Adam Levine, it's also one at pop idols in general.
 The chorus literally tells him to rot/burn in Hell.

-"Formula 409" is either about a government conspiracy and what disinfectant you should use to clean your kitchen, or more sex.
+- "Formula 409" is either about a government conspiracy and/or what disinfectant you should use to clean your kitchen, or more sex.
 Possibly both.

 - Tyop on the Cover: The Mustang cover art includes a woman wearing a jean jacket with the band name and album title spray-painted on it, but the latter is rendered as "Eletric Six" (the band name is also printed elsewhere on the cover, spelled correctly this time).
 Dick Valentine has said this was a genuine mistake that happened when they commissioned the artwork, but they decided to Throw It In.